SBA 7(a) Loans

 The maximum loan amount is $5 million, and the eligibility decisions, turnaround time, and SBA guarantee are the same as for export working capital loans.
 For international trade loans, the loan maturity is set at 10 years for permanent working capital.

-For equipment and machinery, these loans mature up to 10 years or at the useful life of the equipment (not to surpass 15 years).
-For real estate, these loans mature at 25 years.
+Equipment and machinery, loans mature up to 10 years or at the useful life of the equipment (not to surpass 15 years).
+Real estate loans mature at 25 years.

 CAPLines of credit